 I filed my request for review, and luckily it was a google bots glitch that had caused an error.

 - Free blogging sites cluster your site with ads.
 Ads are displayed on your site for the blogging platforms to earn money.
-You have no control over the number of ads to show your visitors, which can be annoying to your readers.
+You have no control over the number of ads to show your visitors, which can annoy your readers.

 With free blogging sites, you are never in complete control.

-Although free blogging platforms are free, they are bait if you plan to firmly establish your tech blog or site to a fully sustainable business.
+Although free blogging platforms are free, they are bait if you plan to firmly establish your tech blog or site as a fully sustainable business.

-If you are having a hard time deciding whether a paid blogging platform is worth the investment, keep in mind that investment if you ever want to earn from your tech blog.
+If you are having difficulty deciding whether a paid blogging platform is worth the investment, keep in mind that investment if you ever want to earn from your tech blog.

 The Blogging Platform I Recommend

-With a 38% share of the websites on the internet, Word press has become increasingly popular.
+With a 38% share of websites on the internet, Word press has become increasingly popular.

 - Head to your Namecheap Cpanel account and login